SophiaIncode/weather-forecast-service/README.md

 # Weather Forecast Project

 Welcome to the Weather Prediction project!
 This application provides current weather prediction and a next 3-day weather forecast for any city worldwide using the OpenWeatherMap API.
+It is developed in Springboot 2.7xxx with java version 1.8.

 ##  Table Of Contents